 - A44.
 An understanding of the work of the management's expert includes an understanding of the relevant field of expertise.
-An understanding of the relevant field of expertise may be obtained in conjunction with the auditor's determination of whether the auditor has the expertise to evaluate the work of the management's expert, or whether the auditor needs an auditor's expert for this purpose15. - A45.
+An understanding of the relevant field of expertise may be obtained in conjunction with the auditor's determination of whether the auditor has the expertise to evaluate the work of the management's expert, or whether the auditor needs an auditor's expert for this purpose 15. - A45.
 Aspects of the management's expert's field relevant to the auditor's understanding may include: - Whether that expert's field has areas of specialty within it that are relevant to the audit. - Whether any professional or other standards, and regulatory or legal requirements apply. - What assumptions and methods are used by the management's expert, and whether they are generally accepted within that expert's field and appropriate for financial reporting purposes. - The nature of internal and external data or information the auditor's expert uses. - A46.
 In the case of a management's expert engaged by the entity, there will ordinarily be an engagement letter or other written form of agreement between the entity and that expert.
-Evaluating that agreement when obtaining an understanding of the work of the management's expert may assist the auditor in determining the appropriateness of the following for the auditor's purposes: - The nature, scope and objectives of that expert's work; - The respective roles and responsibilities of management and that expert; and - The nature, timing and extent of communication between management and that expert, including the form of any report to be provided by that expert. - A47.
-In the case of a management's expert employed by the entity, it is less likely there will be a written agreement of this kind.
-Inquiry of the expert and other members of management may be the most appropriate way for the auditor to obtain the necessary understanding.
+Evaluating that agreement when obtaining an understanding of the work of the management's expert may assist the auditor in determining the appropriateness of the following for the auditor's purposes: - The nature, scope and objectives of that expert's work; - The respective roles and responsibilities of management and that expert; and - The nature, timing and extent of communication between management and that expert, including the form of any report to be provided by that expert.

-15 SSA 620, "Using the Work of an Auditor's Expert," paragraph 7
+&lt;sup>15 SSA 620, Using the Work of an Auditor's Expert, paragraph 7